Battle of the Alamo: Assault preparations

-On March 4, the day after his reinforcements arrived, Santa Anna proposed an assault on the Alamo.
-Many of his senior officers recommended that they wait for two 12-pounder cannons anticipated to arrive on March 7.
-That evening, a local woman, likely Bowie's cousin-in-law Juana Navarro Alsbury, approached Santa Anna to negotiate a surrender for the Alamo occupiers.
-According to many historians, this visit probably increased Santa Anna's impatience; as historian Timothy Todish noted, "there would have been little glory in a bloodless victory".
-The following morning, Santa Anna announced to his staff that the assault would take place early on March 6.
-Santa Anna arranged for troops from Béxar to be excused from the front lines so that they would not be forced to fight their own families.

 Legend holds that at some point on March 5, Travis gathered his men and explained that an attack was imminent, and that they were greatly outnumbered by the Mexican Army.
 He supposedly drew a line in the ground and asked those willing to die for the Texian cause to cross and stand alongside him; only one man (Moses Rose) was said to have declined.
-Most scholars disregard this tale as there is no primary source evidence to support it (the story only surfaced decades after the battle in a third-hand account).
-Travis apparently did, at some point prior to the final assault, assemble the men for a conference to inform them of the dire situation and giving them the chance to either escape or stay and die for the cause.
+Most scholars disregard this account because there is no primary source evidence to support it (the story only surfaced decades after the battle in a third-hand account).

+At some point, prior to the final assault, Travis reportedly assembled a conference to inform the men of their dire situation and gave them the chance to escape, stay, or die for the cause.
 Susanna Dickinson recalled Travis announcing that any men who wished to escape should let it be known and step out of ranks.
+Hardin says: "Reliable Mexican accounts, however, suggest a different story."

+On March 4 (according to Todish) or March 5 (according to Hardin), Santa Anna proposed an assault on the Alamo.
+Some senior officers recommended that they wait for two 12-pounder cannons anticipated to arrive around March 7.
+Mexican Lieutenant Colonel de la Peña wrote that Travis' men had been "urging him to surrender" and "on the 5th he promised them that if no help arrived on that day they would surrender the next day or would try to escape under the cover of darkness."
+De la Peña's sources were a woman from San Antonio, Travis' slave Ben, and women who had remained inside the Alamo.

+Mexican General Vicente Filisola also noted that Travis, through a female intermediary, proposed a surrender that would spare their lives, but Santa Anna would only accept unconditional surrender.

+During the assault, Santa Anna arranged for troops from Béxar to be excused from the front lines so that they would not be forced to fight their own families.

 The last Texian verified to have left the Alamo was James Allen, a courier who carried personal messages from Travis and several of the other men on March 5.